 Making assumptions is a key part to being human.
 So, assumption management in a project should not be a major leap beyond what we already do.
 Ironically however, project management often assume that assumptions will take care of themselves.
 But the process of turning assumptions into confirmed and measured facts helps reduce uncertainty in projects.
 It also helps reduce risk.
-So as the project is being defined it is a good point to document assumptions.
+Document your assumptions during the definition of your project.
 Include a review of assumptions as part of early risk analysis, to give a solid start to your project.

 Record Assumptions as a part of your RAID log.
 Anything you cannot confirm as fact should be an assumption.
-Assumptions can also be used to record queries or questions raised by the team, or stakeholders.
+Record queries or questions raised by stakeholders as assumptions.
 Recording them ensures that these unstable foundations can be firmed up as the project progresses.
 Just like issues and risks assumption should have an owner and someone who will take the action to find out more; this might be the same person.
 A target date for action can be useful.
 But some assumptions may have a long life before they can be confirmed as fact and closed.
 Assumption management can be carried out with your risk management.
 Assumption management should not be a huge overhead.

 Your project control documents such as a PID, Project Charter, Blueprint or Contract should reference all open assumptions and the risk to cost or timetable if the assumptions prove to be incorrect.